Prepare for Critical Data Analytics Roles

 MET CS 689 Designing and Implementing a Data Warehouse

-MET CS 767 Machine Learning
+MET CS 767 Advanced Machine Learning and Neural Networks

 MET CS 777 Big Data Analytics

 MET MA 582 Mathematical Statistics

 View All Faculty

 Competitive TuitionOur part-time rates are substantially lower than those of the traditional, full-time residential programs yet provide access to the same high-quality BU education.

 Comprehensive Financial AssistanceOur services include scholarships, graduate loans, and payment plans.

 BU MET programs offer the flexibility of part-time or full-time study, either on campus or online.
 Tuition, fees, and total program cost are determined by enrollment status.
 If you enroll in 1–2 courses (4–8 credits) in a semester, you are charged the part-time per-credit rate.
 If you enroll in 3–4 courses (12–16 credits) in a semester, you are charged the full-time semester rate.